apache/mxnet/docs/python_docs/python/tutorials/performance/backend/dnnl/dnnl_quantization.md

 ![base_model](https://i.imgur.com/ZVvGGND.png)

-The simplest way to explain what is and how fusion works is to present an example.
+The simplest way to explain what fusion is and how it works is to present an example.
 On the image above is shown a sequence of popular operations taken from ResNet architecture.
 This type of architecture is built with many similar block called residual blocks.
 Some possible fusion patterns are:

-- Conv2D + BatchNorm => BatchNorm fusin with convolution can be performed by modifing weights and bias of Convolution - this way BatchNorm is completly done within convolution which makes BatchNorm zero time operation.
-Only cost of this is time needed to prepare weights and bias based on BatchNorm parameters.
+- Conv2D + BatchNorm => Fusing BatchNorm with Convolution can be performed by modifing weights and bias of Convolution - this way BatchNorm is completely contained within Convolution which makes BatchNorm zero time operation.
+Only cost of fusing is time needed to prepare weights and bias in Convolution based on BatchNorm parameters.
-- Conv2D + ReLU => this type of fuse is very popular also with other layers (e.g. FullyConnected + Activation).
-It's very simple idea where before writing data to output, activation is performed on that data.
+- Conv2D + ReLU => this type of fusion is very popular also with other layers (e.g. FullyConnected + Activation).
+It is very simple idea where before writing data to output, activation is performed on that data.
 Main benefit of this fusion is that, there is no need to read and write back data in other layer only to perform simple activation function.
 - Conv2D + Add => even simpler idea than the previous one - instead of overwriting output memory, results are added to the output memory.
-In the simplest words: `out_mem = conv_result` is replaced by `out_mem += conv_result`
+In the simplest terms: `out_mem = conv_result` is replaced by `out_mem += conv_result`

 Above examples are presented as atomic ones, but in this example they can be combined together, thus two fused patterns are visible in example:
 - Conv2D + BatchNorm + ReLU